 NOTICE UNDER THE AMERICANS WITH DISABILITIES ACT

-Employment: UHSTS, Inc. (RADAR) does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the
+Employment: UHSTS, Inc. (RADAR) does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations by the U.S. Equal Employment Opportunity Commission.

 Effective Communication: UHSTS, Inc. (RADAR) will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in UHSTS, Inc. (RADAR’s) programs, services and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing or vision impairments.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a UHSTS, Inc. (RADAR) program, service or activity, should contact UHSTS, Inc. (RADAR) ADA Coordinator, at 540-343-1721 Ext.
-125 or email@example.com, as soon as possible but no later than 48 hours before.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a UHSTS, Inc. (RADAR) program, service or activity, should contact our ADA Coordinator, at 540-343-1721 Ext.
+125 or email@example.com, as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require UHSTS, Inc. (RADAR) to take any action that would fundamentally alter the nature of its programs or services, or impose any undue financial or administrative burden.